mrlacey/DemoSnippets/README.md

 ### .demosnippets file

-- Comment lines start with a hash
+- Comment lines start with a hash.
-- Labels (displayed in te toolbox) start with a hyphen
+- Labels (displayed in the toolbox) start with a hyphen.
-- Text between labels is included as the contents of the .
+- Text between labels is included as the contents of the snippet.